 I’ve been creating, consuming and serving limoncello over a decade, and I’ve even visited Italy to see how the locals serve limoncello (that wasn’t the ONLY reason for my visit, but still).
 So I can give you a pretty definitive answer on how best to serve and drink limoncello.

-Limoncello is properly served straight and ice-cold into a shot glass.
+Straight and ice-cold, directly into a shot glass is how you serve limoncello.
 Limoncello served at freezing temperatures is more viscous (syrup-y) than at room temperature.
 Because it warms quickly, it’s best to serve it in small portions such as a shot glass.
 Below are some other key tips.

 That said, you probably want to appear suave and worldly to you friends, and that’s why you’re searching for this info.
 No judgment—I like to appear suave and worldly myself.
 So those guidelines above are the basics, but let’s expand a bit to kick it up a notch and really impress your pals.